David Bowie’s Last Concert

 As one of the most inventive performers of the rock era, David Bowie‘s concerts were always a spectacle.
-That’s just one of the reasons why it’s such a disappointment that he hasn’t staged a concert since June 25, 2004, when a major health scare forced him to cancel his tour in support of the previous year’s album, ‘Reality.’
+With news of his death on Jan.
+10, 2016, it tuned out that the show he held on June 25, 2004, would be his last, after a health scare forced him to cancel his tour in support of the previous year’s album, Reality.

 That wasn’t the only problem on tour.
 A week prior, in Oslo, Bowie was hit in the eye by a lollipop that had been thrown by a fan.
 More seriously, his Miami concert was cancelled when a lighting technician died after falling from the rig above the stage before the show.
 Still, a DVD comprised of footage from the two Dublin shows was released in 2010.

 After that, Bowie made only a handful of guest appearances, sitting in with Arcade Fire in 2005 and David Gilmour a year later.
 That November, he also joined Alicia Keys at a benefit concert in New York, and didn’t sing in public ever again.
 He refused to tour behind the release of 2013’s acclaimed The Next Day, his first album since Reality.

 David Bowie Year by Year: 1965-2016 Photographs

 Rock’s Worst Grammy Snubs